aws-samples/aws-robomaker-sample-application-pr2-hospital/README.md

 [create a robot application](https://docs.aws.amazon.com/robomaker/latest/dg/create-robot-application.html), [create a simulation application](https://docs.aws.amazon.com/robomaker/latest/dg/create-simulation-application.html), and [create a simulation job](https://docs.aws.amazon.com/robomaker/latest/dg/create-simulation-job.html) in RoboMaker.
 This is a simulation application only, so you can skip the steps (13-19) that are for creating or using a robot application.

-You can also use the **RoboMaker Developement Environment** (IDE).
+You can also use the **RoboMaker Development Environment** (IDE).
 Once a development environment is open, simply clone this repository, then click **Add or Edit Configurations** in the top drop down menu.
 On the bottom of the pop-up window, click **Switch Config** and select the roboMakerSettings.json file provided in this repository.
-Then, open the simulation and select your IAM role and S3 buckets you want to use.
+Then, open the simulation settings in the configuration settings window and select your IAM role and S3 buckets you want to use.

 ## License